joseio/GH-Site-CodeSimilarity/index.md

 April 15th, 2020:

 Skipping CodeHunt's <u>Sector3-Level5</u> and Pex4Fun's puzzle numbers <u>123</u>, <u>124</u>,  because the puzzles return `int[][]`, which Pex cannot implicitly cast to a Path Condition string.
 I'm sure a clever workaround could be fashioned, but I will not spend time on that at this time.

+April 22nd, 2020:

+Skipping PKU's hw4 because it was taking *way* to long to cluster.
+This puzzle only 13 students being evaluated, but `cluster.py` ran on the order of several hours...so I'll skip this one as well.